-Gloria Medina was a Public Policy and Employment Fellow in RespectAbility’s National Leadership Program for Fall of 2019.
+Gloria Medina was a Public Policy and Employment Apprentice in RespectAbility’s National Leadership Program for Fall of 2019.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Medina is a graduate of Montgomery College in Maryland with an associate degree in international politics.
 Currently, she is a senior at the University of Maryland (UMD) working toward her Bachelor of Arts degree in Government and Politics.

 Born in Peru, Medina moved to Virginia at the age of seven and completed her primary education there before attending UMD.
 What inspires her to help the disability community is her own experience as a Latin immigrant and a transgender woman.
 She wants to help all communities living in the margins of society, as she understands what it feels like to not get the same opportunities as others and to have stigma attached to a part of one’s identity.
 She hopes that with the help of RespectAbility, she will not only help provide more opportunities for the disability community but also learn how to be more inclusive of the disability community in her advocacy for immigrant rights and transgender rights.
 Intersectionality is a big part of RespectAbility, so she hopes to take this element of RespectAbility to any organization she works for in the future.

 This is Medina’s first internship with a nonprofit organization and hopes that after graduation she can continue working with organizations that help people advance in society.
 Medina hopes to work with immigrants and asylum seekers in America but also to contribute to other organizations that fight to further the rights for the transgender community both nationally and globally.